funcx-faas/helm-chart/README.md

 # Note that we install numpy into the worker so that we can run tests against the local
 # deployment
 # Note that the workerImage needs the same python version as is used in the funcx_endpoint
 # image.
-This requirement will be relaxed
+This requirement will be relaxed [give an issue url for tracking this or remove the promise/dream. it is barely relevant to config docs]
 funcx_endpoint:
   enabled: true
   funcXServiceAddress: http://funcx-funcx-web-service:8000